-The funeral service: step-by-step guide
+The day of the funeral: step-by-step guide

 - Making arrangements before the funeral